 I know, a cemetery seems like a creepy place to visit.
 We happened to pass by it each day and decided to look into it.
 Crown Hill is the fourth largest cemetery in the United States.
 And, beyond being huge, it’s beautiful!

 There are several “notable persons” buried at Crown Hill.
 You will find persons from the Civil and Revolutionary Wars, Politicians, Athletes, Authors, and many more.
-Here’s a few that we found of interest:
+Here are a few that we found of interest: